svrnm/laravel-presentation/readme.md

 ### Mail, Command and Queue ###

 - Finally, we'd like to send a notification mail each time a message is created.
 The sending of this mail should happen asynchronously, since the web request may be delayed.
-- So, modifiy the *create* function:
+- So, modify the *create* function:

 ```php
 public function create($body)